25-MDDN242/time-based-media-mderdragon/README.md

 Made hare shrink in increments to 'enter' a tree burrow.
 Also added smooth entrance and exits of the animals to ensure they cross the start and finish lines in time with seconds/minutes.

 Spectators now yell at hare to wake up when alarm is going off.
-Added nap sign to tree.
+Added nap sign to tree, and start flag to balance the image.
+Changed the field numbers to a loaded in images for a cleaner look.

+Confetti plays at the end of each hour.
+The sky cycles through a series of colours indicating the hour, including a night cycle which also applies a shadow to the setting.